Spencerman1/VII.-Phronesis-Cyber-Physics-Integration-part-34/README.md

 # -VII.-Phronesis-Cyber-Physics-Integration-part-34
 -VII.-Phronesis-Cyber-Physics-Integration-part-34

 This repository documents unauthorized mirroring of sovereign IP.
-All forensic artifacts are timestamped and protected under U.S. copyright law.
+All forensic artifacts are timestamped and protected under U.S. copyright law and beyond.